JeffMuter/muse/readme.md

 the overall goal of the project is to have multiple security cameras that use rtsp to feed video to a server.

+Owl: database service.
+Contains the sqlite db, and acts as the point of contact of all other services.
+Because most services perform writes, all of those services depend on Owl, making Owl a very important service.
+The main reason we're using sqlite still stands, that there isn't enough writing/s to justify using something heavier.
+Reads are 'blazingly' fast.

 Simulator: this is just a service for testing the actual project.
 When you run that golang service, it will effectively pretend to be 10 security cameras, sending an mp4 file on a loop using ffmpeg.
 I added a couple random video files for testing with some audio in it.
 Does nothing else, feel free to swap out the mp4 files with your own to test.

 Pelican: this rtsp/ffmpeg using server is named pelican. the pelican service is responsible for ingesting rtsp video & or audio feeds, and converting them into mp3 files, just the audio. i chose ffmpeg for this. after this, pelican sends these files to aws S3 and repeats this for any number of feeds. i have tested a bit, and confirmed it can handle at least 10 video feeds at the same time.